-The next Parlor convention is set for
+The next convention is set for

-Here are just some things happening this year:
+Here are some things happened last year:

 2013 New England Magic Competition!!!

 Dealer / Magic for sale option to sell items out of your room!!!

 Close-up Tables open all night!!!

 Photography Sessions available with Chapman Photography!
 Limit of 5!